kyledross/ifr-1_plugin/documentation/aircraft_configs.md

 # Aircraft Configuration Guide

-The Octavi IFR-1 Flex plugin uses JSON configuration files to map hardware events to X-Plane commands and datarefs.
+The IFR-1 Flex plugin uses JSON configuration files to map hardware events to X-Plane commands and datarefs.
 This guide explains the structure and available options for creating your own aircraft configurations.

 ## File Location and Loading